Monday, September 08, 2014

 The problem—one that I glossed over at the time—was the difficulty of the path I had cut to reach from the high-tension lines where I left my jeep through the woods to the campsite.
 I had been out to the campsite only twice during the midday hours of broad daylight and thought the path was easy enough to follow for the quarter-mile that it wended its way back to the site.

+Then I decided to come back after dark, after getting off work, to spend the night out there in my tent.
 I returned under the wan light of a waxing crescent moon near midnight, took up my backpack and headed into the mouth of the path—a pitch-black patch visible in the wall of brush—and only then realized my mistake.
 The moonlight didn’t penetrate the tree canopy and I didn’t have a flashlight.
 I decided that I could find my way and worked slowly by feel.

 For a while, completely blind, I could feel the openings I had cut with my machete and could imagine that I was walking the right number of steps between straight sections of the path and the turns.
 There were sounds that might have been poisonous snakes and others that could have been brown bears.
 Branches were clutching and snagging my clothes.
 I was blind in the darkness, and it was a humid summer night.